surveycto/specify-other/README.md

     item-at('|', plug-in-metadata(${basic_hint-so}), 1)

 You can add a [*calculate* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html) with that *calculation*.
-Check out our documenation on [using expressions](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html) to learn about the functions used.
+Check out our documentation on [using expressions](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html) to learn about the functions used.

 The item-at() function is used because other data is stored in the metadata for internal purposes.
 You can use the above expression to retrieve just the text box data.